nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 let (vault, _) = Pubkey::find_program_address(&["vault".as_ref()], &program_pubkey);
 ```

-Looks like this code deploys two smart contracts: the `solfire.so` binary and **one of our own**.
-There is also a `user` account.
-We're given the public keys for both of the contracts and the user.
+Looks like it deploys two smart contracts: the `solfire.so` binary and **one of our own**.

+There is also a *user* account.

 There is also a *vault* account, which is somehow derived from the smart-contract's public key, but we aren't given any information about it.

+However, we are given the public keys for both of the contracts and the user account.

 ```rust
 const TARGET_AMT: u64 = 50_000;